ajy0127/soc2_report_reviewer/scripts/README.md

 # SOC2-Analyzer Deployment Scripts

-This directory contains scripts for deploying the SOC2-Analyzer Lambda function with different approaches for handling binary dependencies.
+This directory contains scripts for deploying the SOC2-Analyzer Lambda function with approaches for handling binary dependencies.

 ## Deployment Options